syncfusion-content/wpf-docs/wpf/SfTreeGrid/Filtering.md

 * All - Filter will be applied to all the nodes in SfTreeGrid.

 * Extended - Filter will be applied to all the nodes.
-If a node matches the filter condition, it’s all ancestors will also be displayed, even though parent node does not match the filter condition.
+If a node matches the filter condition, its all ancestors will be displayed even though the parent node does not match the filter condition.

 **Root**

 Filter will be applied to root nodes only in SfTreeGrid.
-For other nodes, `IsFiltered` value will be false and they always will be displayed in view.
+For other nodes, `IsFiltered` value will be false, and they always will be displayed in view.

 **All**

 Filter will be applied to all the nodes in SfTreeGrid.
-If the parent node does not match the filter condition, filter will not be applied for child nodes.
+If a parent node does not match the filter condition, filter will not be applied for child nodes.
 Else, filter will be applied to its child nodes also.

 **Extended**

 Filter will be applied to all the nodes.
-If a node matches the filter condition, it’s all ancestors will also be displayed, even though parent node does not match the filter condition and parent node’s `IsFiltered` value will be set as false.
+If a node matches the filter condition, its all ancestors will also be displayed even though the parent node does not match the filter condition, and parent node’s `IsFiltered` value will be set to false.

-Note> It is also possible to change `FilterLevel` at runtime.
+Note> You can change the `FilterLevel` at run time.

 ## Programmatic filtering

-The programmatic filtering can be applied to the SfTreeGrid by using the following methods,
+The programmatic filtering can be applied to SfTreeGrid using the following methods:

 *	View Filtering
 * 	Column Filtering

 ### View filtering

-View filtering can be achieved by setting [SfTreeGrid.View.Filter](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridView~Filter.html) delegate and calling [SfTreeGrid.View.RefreshFilter](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridView~RefreshFilter.html) method.
+View filtering can be achieved by setting the [SfTreeGrid.View.Filter](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridView~Filter.html) delegate and calling the [SfTreeGrid.View.RefreshFilter](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridView~RefreshFilter.html) method.

 {% tabs %}
 {% highlight c# %}